gbenroscience/layman/README.md

 ```

 ### Layout Construction & Syntax in more detail
-The syntax of your xml file is basically same as that of Android's xml.
+The syntax of the constraint definitions is similar to how
+Android's xml constraints work.
-The constraint properties with long names have been renamed to shorter forms to allow for quicker typing and other advantages, e.g:
+For convenience and to reduce verbosity, the constraint properties with long names have been renamed to shorter forms.
+This allows for quicker typing also.
+See below:

 ```
     layout_constraintTop_toTopOf       -> tt